zer0cache/matic-docs/docs/validate/orientation.md

 - Bor: https://github.com/maticnetwork/bor
 - Contracts: https://github.com/maticnetwork/contracts

-Once you have familiarised with the Architecture and Specs and Codebase, you can setup your node.
-Note that the documentation above is to only to get you familiarised with how the Internals of Polygon works, you directly setup your node without getting familiarised with the Specs above.
+Once you have familiarised yourself with the Architecture and Specs and Codebase, you can setup your node.
+Note that the documentation above is to only to get you familiarised with how the Internals of Polygon work, you could setup your node directly without getting familiarised with the Specs above.

 #### Setup your node